 We return to our accommodations for a brief rest and for a chance to prepare for another fun-filled night in Havana.

 We let the classic cars rest for the night and use regular Cuban taxi’s for an authentic experience.
 We pick you up from your accommodations and we are off to enjoy an authentic Cuban meal at one of Havana’s finest paladars before hitting the town for a night out.
 While the Tropicana might be Havana’s most iconic nightclub, the Fábrica de Arte Cubano is its most entrepreneurial.
 Not just a nightclub, Fábrica de Arte teems with artists and musicians who don’t simply entertain but press the boundaries of Cuban culture.
 Take in the sights, mix and converse with the locals, and move to the beat in this stunning performance space before returning to our accommodations for the evening.

-Our adventure continues as we cruise in style to Havana and enjoy the panorama on the way.
-We return to Habana Vieja’s cobbled streets and head to the Mercado San José.
+After breakfast our adventure continues as we cruise in style to Havana and enjoy the panorama on the way.
+We return to Habana Vieja’s cobbled streets and head to the Rum museum, Finca Vigía and the Mercado San José.
 This crafts fair has a palpable soul with its handcrafted goods, colorful stalls, and cheerful vendors.
 It also features theatrical performances and art exhibitions—transforming the space from a market to a cultural center.
 It’s the perfect place to visit on our last full day on the island if you’re hoping to take a piece of Cuba with you!

 After we drop off our souvenirs at our accommodations, we celebrate our final evening together in Cuba with a farewell dinner that features the best of Cuban dishes.
 Take a page from Hemingway’s book and sit down with a mojito or daiquiri Papa Hemingway style.